 The scrolling movement is different on Windows in that the content on a page moves in the same direction as your fingers as you scroll.
-If you’re new to OS X, or you just prefer the unnatural scrolling method over all, you can turn natural scrolling off.
+If you’re new to the Mac, or you just prefer the unnatural scrolling method over all, you can turn natural scrolling off.
 With unnatural scrolling, as you drag down with your fingers, the page content will move down, and vice-versa.

 Below is an example of what unnatural scrolling looks like:

 Whether you’re using a Magic Trackpad, Magic Mouse, or the multi-touch trackpad built into your MacBook, you can easily change the scroll direction so when you tap and drag on the input device with two fingers, the page moves in the direction you want it to go.